jeffreyhaga/automate_my_shop/TASKS.md

 # Tasks

-- Associate users to flows
+- connect ActionStorage to cloud service
 - add Upvote system
+- filter flows by recent or most liked
 - add comments model
 - fill out how it works sections